Monday, August 13, 2012

 1. The local public school has a good reputation.
 We live in a decent district.
 The students at my daughters’ future school score decently on standardized tests and the staff are competent with discipline issues.
 We met the parents of a soon-to-be first-grader on the playground the other evening.
 Both are teachers in other school districts and spoke highly of our local school, emphasizing how involved many of the parents are.
 I’m also confident, at this point, that we can instill our own values and faith in our daughters at home and through our church involvement.

-2. Home schooling takes work.
+2. Home schooling requires a high level of commitment.
 I’m sure my daughters would be worth it if we ever chose to home school, but it is a full-time job and not a task to be undertaken lightly.
 It involves hours of lesson preparation, teaching, grading, and planning.
 Home schooling requires a level of commitment I’m not sure I want to give.
 I might be more compelled to put in the work if the quality of our local schools was unacceptable.

 5. I cannot easily school an older child while minding an active baby.
 If I spend 30 minutes playing a board game at the dining room table with my preschooler, my 9-month-old is left to crawl around the room and chew on whatever she can get her hands on.
 I can hardly imagine attempting formal education in this setting.
 Many home schoolers have impressively large families and make it work, but for me, it seems something would have to give.
 Either my older child’s education will suffer or my younger child will be neglected, or both.